Resources > Solar financing basics

 Key distinction between PPAs and leases

-Although both tools require zero down-payment and cover the upfront costs for the system, there is one major difference between both options.
+Although both tools require zero down-payment and cover the upfront costs for the system, there is one major difference between the options.

 In a PPA, a customer’s monthly payment is dependent on the system’s output and varies across the year.
 With a lease, however, the monthly payment fee remains uniform throughout the year.
 With a lease in particular, it is important to pay attention to a production guarantee and to see if you are still required to make payments if your system is not working and you are waiting on maintenance from the system owner.